coreos/docs/os/booting-on-virtualbox.md

 VBoxManage modifyhd my_vm01.vdi --resize 10240
 ```

-At boot time the CoreOS will detect that the volume size changed and will resize the filesystem according.
+At boot time the Container Linux will detect that the volume size changed and will resize the filesystem according.

 Open VirtualBox Manager and go to menu Machine > New.
 Type the desired machine name and choose 'Linux' type and 'Linux 2.6 / 3.x (64 bit)' version.